 If doing the Rye Circular, trains back are hourly, changing at Ashford for either Charing Cross or St Pancras services.
 Winchelsea has trains every two hours, but the number 100 bus leaves for Rye from outside the New Inn hourly.

 Note: There are 3 train routes to Hastings for the Rye / Winchelsea branch line.
 The High Speed route from St Pancras (change at Ashford International).
 The longer direct route from Charing Cross / London Bridge.
 And the even longer route from London Victoria via Clapham Junction and East Croydon.
-As of 2016, there are cheap 'super off peak' fares on Southeastern Trains from London terminals.
+At times there are cheap 'super off peak' fares on Southeastern Trains from London terminals.
 In the past the Victoria route was cheapest.

 If driving, you can park by Winchelsea station for free, or in Hastings, inland from Hastings County Park.
 There is a large pay-and-display car park by Rye station.
 There are half-hourly buses between Hastings, Icklesham, Winchelsea and Rye – routes 100 and 344.

-The highly recommended lunch place is the Queens Head (tel 01424 814 552), Parsonage Lane, Icklesham, which serves good food from midday to 2.45pm daily (all day at weekends), but tends to become rather crowded.
+The early lunch stop is the Queens Head (tel 01424 814 552), Parsonage Lane, Icklesham, 4.8 km into ther walk (8.5 km if starting from Rye) which serves good food from midday to 2.45pm daily (all day at weekends), but tends to become rather crowded.
 Booking ahead advisable and essential at weekends.
 Its nice inside, and the beer garden has a beautiful view.
 However, this pub is very close to the Winchelsea start, leaving a long afternoon of four hours.

-A good alternative lunch pub, closer to mid-point in the walk, in the village of Pett, is The Royal Oak Inn (tel 01424 812 515) with comfortable inside dining areas and a beer garden at the rear.
+A very good alternative lunch pub, closer to mid-point in the walk, some 8 km into the walk, in the village of Pett, is The Royal Oak Inn (tel 01424 812 515) with comfortable inside dining areas and a beer garden at the rear.
 This walker friendly pub has a good, varied menu and serves lunch from 12 noon to 2.30pm Monday to Saturday and from 12 noon to 5.45pm on Sunday.
 The Royal Oak is an excellent alternative to the Queen's Head when the latter is booked up at weekends, and also makes for a welcoming mid-afternoon stop to take on liquid on a hot summer's day for those who had taken lunch earlier.

 On the Winchelsea Circular the New Inn does cakes and tea.
 The old town in Rye has various options on the Rye Circular walk.

-[Pre 2011 Editions] Use the online version - route changes.
-They have also been updated with an optional start from Rye, which has more trains.
-Winchelsea periodically goes through periods of having few trains
+Use the online version - route changes due to coastal landslips.
+There is also an optional start from Rye, which has more trains than Winchelsea.

 Landslip at Ecclesbourne Glen